pkic/pkimm/categories/infrastructure-management/_index.md

 The network vulnerability management is a process that is used to identify, classify, remediate, and mitigate vulnerabilities in the network infrastructure and protects PKI implementation from potential attacks.
 The process should be implemented and maintained in order to ensure that the network infrastructure is properly secured and protected from potential attacks.

 The network vulnerability management should include the following:
-- included in the overall vulnerability management process
+- Included in the overall vulnerability management process
-- periodical scanning of the network infrastructure
+- Periodical scanning of the network infrastructure
-- identification of vulnerabilities
+- Identification of vulnerabilities
-- categorization and prioritization of vulnerabilities and remediation
+- Categorization and prioritization of vulnerabilities and remediation
-- updating and patching requirements
+- Updating and patching requirements

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- network vulnerability management process
+- Network vulnerability management process
-- results from last network vulnerability scan
+- Results from last network vulnerability scan
-- remediation plan
+- Remediation plan
-- interview with the network administrators
+- Interview with the network administrators

 #### References